1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 Do I need a referral?

-Many insurance plans require a referral to see a gastroenterologist or specialist.
-Contact our office-we'll verify your benefits and assist with any necessary authorizations.
+Various insurance plans require the use of referral to see a gastroenterologist or a specialist.
+Call us-we will look onto your benefits and assist you with other approvals.

 Yes.
-We can connect you with local liver and gastrointestinal support groups in the Houston area, providing community, education, and resources for ongoing care.
+We will connect you with local liver and gastrointestinal support groups in the Houston area that will offer you community, education, and resources on the further care.

 Related Blogs